Being 170+ pounds at 5’2” is heavy for my body type.

 What to do to create a healthy mindset toward food and exercise:

-- Find out your why (ex. to be able to keep up with your kids, gain confidence, ditch the medications)
+- Find out you’re why (ex. to be able to keep up with your kids, gain confidence, ditch the medications)

 - Meditate daily using the app Headspace